kasturigavali/Cheapeats/README.md

      User will be able to save the list before going to store

      User will be able to submit the completed list with prices after visiting the store

+  While working on Milestone 1.0, we revised our user stories considering the project deadline and team velocity, which was recorded to be 0.4

+### Revised Milestone 1.0

+1. Iteration 1  (6 days)

+- Users will create profile with login details and current location/address

+    1. Create Welcome page
+    2. Create input details for Name
+    3. Create input details for location
+    4. Save the input data

+ User will be able to see the welcome page and know what our website does

+2. Iteration 2 (12 days)

+- Users will create shopping list

+     1. Create shopping list input tabs with Store Name

+### Milestone 2.0

+1. Iteration 1  (10 days)

+- Users will be able to submit the data he has entered

+    1. User will be able to input data in the shopping list table (With Qty and current Price)
+    2. User will input the present date
+    2. User will submit the data

+   User submitted data will be save in cheapeats database

+2. Iteration 2 (12 days)

+- Users can see the dashboard which will display the item rates across various stores

+     1. With help of collected data from the user ,create a query to display the store names and price of the item